sporto/elm-patterns/src/index.md

 # Elm patterns

-A collection of common patterns for Elm
+A collection of common patterns for Elm.